Ecology Surveys in Hampshire

 The necessary level of protection over listed animals and plants is only possible through the actions of groups throughout the county.
 First and foremost, Hampshire County Council has conservation and preservation groups, but with focused support from the Wildlife Trust for Hampshire and the Isle of Wight, as well as individual groups for any local species with abundant populations.

-A handful of pieces of legislation cover the importance of protecting certain animals and plants, how they should be safeguarded, and a list of the species that fall under the mandate.
+A handful of pieces of legislation cover the importance of protecting certain animal and plant species, how they should be safeguarded, and a list of the species that fall under the mandate.
 The two primary pieces of legislation are the Conservation of Habitats and Species Regulations 2017 and the Wildlife and Countryside Act 1981.
 To ensure that they adhere to the rules of all relevant laws accordingly, developers are best intrusting in the insight and expertise of an ecologist with the necessary training, experience and knowledge.

 On-Site Inspections for Ecology

-An ecological assessment on a site or property will typically start with a Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey.
+An ecological assessment on a site or property will typically start with a Preliminary Ecological Appraisal (PEA) / Extended Phase 1 Habitat Survey.
 Then, if there are signs of protected species on the site or features that could act as a suitable habitat in the future, the ecological consultant will carry out further surveys to investigate the presence of rare or valuable wildlife and broaden the information for the local council.

-A PEA is an opportunity for an ecological surveyor to look over the site for indications of listed animals and plants in the vicinity, both on the land itself and inside corresponding buildings.
+A preliminary ecological appraisal is an opportunity for an ecological surveyor to look over the site for indications of listed animals and plants in the vicinity, both on the land itself and inside corresponding buildings.
 An ecology report created by the ecologist will then explain the outcomes from the assessment, mitigation measures that will enable the development to move forwards even with protected species present, and a list of required further surveys if any are needed.

-The local planning authority are unlikely to consider an application for a planning condition before all necessary ecology surveys have been conducted.
+The local planning authority is unlikely to consider an application for a planning condition before all necessary ecological surveys have been conducted.
 As such, if a listed animal or plant has been discovered, protected species will be needed, such as badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys for animals, and giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys for plants.

 Speak to Our Team About a Quote

-After years of providing private and professional clients with ecology surveys to support their developments and applications for planning consent, we are a trusted name in all ecological services.
-It can be difficult for developers to know where to start, so if you speak to our team over the phone, via email or by filling out a form on our contact page, we can work out the most suitable solution for your project.
+Alongside sufficient knowledge and accreditations, an understanding of the latest guidance from the Department for Environment, Food and Rural Affairs (DEFRA), the Chartered Institute of Ecology and Environmental Management (CIEEM) and Natural England ensures that all of our staff are operating under the strictest guidelines.
+It can be difficult for developers to know where to start, so if you speak to our experienced team over the phone, via email or by filling out a form on our contact page, we can work out the most suitable solution for your project.